When Tamara Bell arrived at Southbridge School in 2017 to take on the role of principal, she was surprised at what she found.

 “Sometimes we would have four kids not going back to class.
 That doesn’t happen anymore.
 Kids go back to class.”

-These days, Sparkler activities were used by teachers throughout the day, as much or as little as they liked.
+These days, Sparklers activities are used by teachers throughout the day, as much or as little as they liked.

 Mandela colouring continued to be a popular activity for some kids to do after lunch.